Cshooltz/Resume/Resume.md

 #### Misc
 - Our Community Listens communication training, provided by PhillipsLISTENS, INC, November 2016
 - Continuous Improvement Program Training, DTE Energy, 2018-2019

-### WORK EXPERIENCE

-### Natural Gas Transmission Pipeline and Facilities Engineer, DTE Energy, Detroit, MI 2017-2020

-#### Job Responsibilities
-- Primary responsibility: end-to-end ownership, management, and execution of capital projects to install and modify natural gas transmission systems (completed 10's of projects per annual cycle)
-- Performed conceptual through detailed engineering and design for each project.
-Started with conceptual sketches and equipment sizing, ended with signed construction drawings and procurement of materials and services for project
-- Performed detailed financial analysis for each project, including cost estimates, spending forecasts, and reporting actual vs. forecasted spends
-- Coordinated involvement and collaboration of all necessary internal and external groups required for each project (normally 5-10 internal departments) and coordinated construction teams to perform project construction
-- Procured materials and contractor services required for assigned projects.
-Included writing specifications for materials and services, requesting quotes, performing bid analysis, selecting bids, and coordinating delivery/schedule
-- Ensured federally and internally required project documentation was assembled and archived at the end of each project.
-Also co-led response to state audit of construction records for projects completed within the last 40 years
-- Facility Requests: worked with external organizations who had construction projects in the vicinity of, or that crossed, DTE pipelines.
-Developed custom solutions for each client's case through collaboration between myself, the client, and my team
-- Contributed to and drove continuous improvement initiatives within my department
-- Ensured safety in all aspects of my work.
-One of my most critical functions was to develop and oversee pressure control procedures, which were required for any non-standard modifications to the operation of any gas facilities (i.e. taking a pipeline offline for construction and bringing it up again after)

-#### Accomplishments
-- Created central documentation website for department using Sharepoint.
-Used a wiki-style format so the entire team could contribute to and review online documentation.
-The site also housed standard documents used by all members of the team
-- Developed standardized calculation spreadsheets for use within my department, including but not limited to:
-  - Gas pressure regulator sizing and set point calculator
-  - gas velocity and volumetric flow calculator
-  - time estimate calculator for the duration of venting a pipeline to atmosphere or calculate lost gas volume through a leak
-- Created high-level project management system to track progress and time estimates for project assignments in order to better plan and balance workload among the available engineers
-- Implemented new project management strategies to improve project execution efficiency and robustness.
-Included process standardization, improved communication methods, and modifications to the existing project execution process
-- Resolved conflicts between myself and internal and external groups/individuals in order to produce mutually beneficial solutions.
-This was especially important for facility requests, where the needs of the client and DTE could differ significantly
-- Balanced work tasks with continuous improvement activities in order to complete my primary job responsibilities and improve my work processes concurrently
-- Improved the relationships between my department and inter-dependent departments through open, regular, discussion and collaboration.
-Improved efficiency of inter-departmental tasks as a result

 ### SOFTWARE DEVELOPMENT EXPERIENCE